Are Microfiber Sheets Toxic?

 How Do you Clean your Mattress if It Has Been Stained by the Fabric Fibers from the Microfiber Sheets or Pillows?

 To avoid microfiber particles from being released into the air, gently vacuum the mattress that was covered with microfiber sheets in order to remove the fabric fibers.
+Consider using a mattress pad (preferably made from organic materials such as organic cotton) to protect your mattress from stains and contamination.

 How Does Microfiber Affect the Environment?